 Caring for your mouthguard is easy.
 Whether you bought it at a store or had it custom-fitted by a dentist, it only takes a few minutes to keep your mouthguard in fighting shape.

 Remember to see your dentist on a regular basis as part of your overall dental care.
-Bring the mouthguard with you to your appointment.
+Bring the mouthguard with you to your appointments.
 It is a good way to make sure the mouthguard is working effectively.

 No matter what your age or sport, make sure you take some time to invest in a mouthguard.
 Mouthguards are an easy, inexpensive way to protect your mouth from injury and permanent damage.